duvvuri1705/ECE740_VLM_ImageComposition/README.md

       -  Ensure that the LLaVA repository and the project files are in the same directory.
       - To execute the **Basic Task**, run the `Basic_Task_BoundingBoxGeneration.ipynb` file or follow the [Google Colab Link](https://colab.research.google.com/drive/1RW6mDTjAJByzz-PJtQgzHWLAhqNz6nNZ?usp=sharing)
       - To execute the **Advanced Task**, run the `Advance_Task_ImageComposition.ipynb` file or follow the [Google Colab Link](https://colab.research.google.com/drive/1RW6mDTjAJByzz-PJtQgzHWLAhqNz6nNZ?usp=sharing)

+**Note:**
+- To skip the installation steps, you can directly run the scripts using the provided Google Colab Links provided
-      - Note: A GPU is required for both tasks to process the LLaVA model and to ensure faster execution and efficient storage.
+- A GPU is required for both tasks to process the LLaVA model and to ensure faster execution and efficient storage.

 4. **Expected Output for Basic Task:**
       - The bounding box coordinates will be printed to the console.